NERSC/tokio-abc/README.md

-Each particle is 38 bytes, so the above example will generate a collection of output files (one file per process by default), each containing 760 MiB of particle data and a small header.
+Each particle is 38 bytes, so the above example will generate a collection of output files (one file per process by default), each containing 760 MiB of particle data and a fixed-size (24.
+MiB) header.

 When running the `hacc_io_read` benchmark, specify the same output file path (e.g., `$SCRATCH/hacc.dat`) used when running `hacc_io_write`.
 HACC-IO will